-Gargoyle geckos come from the island nation of New Caledonia, which is approximately 1000 miles from east of Australia and north of New Zealand.
+Gargoyle geckos come from the island nation of New Caledonia, which is approximately 1000 miles from the east coast of Australia and also ~1000 due north of New Zealand.
 It is roughly the size of the Hawaiian islands.

-Diet: In the wild, their diet mostly consists of arthropods but also varies seasonally.
+Diet: In the wild, their diet mostly consists of arthropods 🦗 but also varies seasonally.
 During the winter, fresh fruits are not available to them, and they prey on other geckos such as bavayia and the multitude of skink species that live in the leaf litter.
-In captivity, I do my best to replicate this, minimizing dairy-derived food sources and maximizing live prey.
+In captivity, I do my best to replicate this, minimizing dairy-derived food sources and preferring insect based foods and live insects.

 Meal replacement smoothie such as Repashy, Pangea, or Black Panther Zoological, mixed 2-2.5 parts water to 1 part powder, can be offered every other day, for growing juveniles, alternate feedings with gut-loaded, calcium and multivitamin dusted bugs, for adults, offer those who will take them once or twice weekly.
 Repashy Bugs'n'Fruit is a good place to start, as well as Pangea papaya, apricot, fig, and watermelon flavors.
 I have also had good success in starting young animals on the higher protein content Black Panther Zoological("BPZ") original, and moderate protein colorbomb flavors.
 Even if you have just one gecko, it is good to have smaller sizes of multiple flavors to achieve a balanced diet, and to rotate flavors with each feeding.